 Is your house rented or bought?

-When you're reading a sentence back you can substitute "your" with "my" to see if it fits.
+When you're reading a sentence back you can substitute "your" with "my" or "our" to see if it fits.

 When's your appointment?